 After choosing your topic, you can start to brainstorm some ideas and organize them into related ideas to make an outline with.
 If you have had the chance to review narrative examples you will see that even in storytelling there is a clear and logical structure from start to finish.
 This means that you shouldn’t jump around from sub-topic to sub-topic.
 Make sure your outline flows evenly.

 Read a narrative essay sample and then take out your outline and start writing.
 Of course you are going to have your own tone and voice, but you will be encouraged by the quality writing you have just read and will be able to get your ideas down in a more fluid pace.
 In fact, it’s best for you to try and have the draft written in one sitting without stopping for anything.

 The best stories have similar elements such as plot, characters, setting, and most important descriptions.
 Take a single narrative paragraph from your draft and using a dictionary find other ways to make the picture you paint more vivid.
 Only use terms you are familiar with (since every teacher can spot the misuse of a word), and aim to edit your sentences and word choice so that they pack more punch.

 If you read your draft aloud you will notice when you switch point of views; this will also happen when the reader has your final essay.
 Again, have a look at a couple of narrative writing examples and take note at the way they all maintain a single point of view which is usually the first person.
 Review each sentence to ensure consistency throughout.

 You can find several great narrative essay examples on the web.
-Academic forums, freelance writers, paper databases, and professional services can all provide you with narrative story examples closely related to the topic you are assigned or can write custom examples at affordable prices.
+Academic forums, freelance writers, paper databases, and professional essay writers can all provide you with narrative story examples closely related to the topic you are assigned or can write custom examples at affordable prices.